cmeeren/Facil/.github/CONTRIBUTING.md

 * Right-click `Facil.Package` and choose Build
 * Right-click `Facil.Package` and choose Pack
 * Right-click `DbTests` and choose Rebuild (not Build)
-* Run the test project as a normal console app (orders of magnitude faster than using the test explorer, and there seems to be some issues where tests lock up in the test explorer)
+* Run the test project as a normal console app (orders of magnitude faster than using the test explorer, and there seems to be some issues where tests lock up in the Visual Studio Test Explorer)

 Notes about this workflow: